Hoffmann's Two-Toed Sloth

 Eats

-Sloths are Folivores, which means they primarily eat leaves.
-Very few animals can be folivores as there are typically a lot of toxins within leaves and they are very low in nutrients.
-Sloths can maintain this diet by switching up the leaves they eat, being slow (so they don't need a bunch of energy), and they have microbes in their digestive tract to help them break down and detoxify leaves.
+Sloths are folivores, meaning that they primarily eat leaves.
+Few animals can be folivores as leaves are very low in nutrients and often contain toxins.
+Sloths can maintain this diet by switching up the leaves they eat, being slow to conserve energy, and having microbes in their digestive tract to help them break down and detoxify leaves.

 Lives